asr1/digital-garden/src/site/notes/Misc/Improv.md

 ## Aside

-Once, in college, I met a woman during a [[Blood moon\|Blood moon]].
+Once, in college, I met a woman during a [[Misc/Blood moon\|Blood moon]].
 She told me she had a biblical name and wanted me to guess it.
 Told me it was old testament.
 I was drawing a blank, but suggested "Uh, the whale that ate Jonah?"

 "Yes, my parents named me after the whale that ate Jonah, you got it."